Taken For A Ride: M.D. Injured In ATV Crash Gets $56,603 Bill For Air Ambulance Trip

 So many people have been hit with shockingly high air ambulance bills that members of Congress on both sides of the aisle are trying to do something about it.
 Legislation to reauthorize funding for the Federal Aviation Administration that is moving through Congress now would create a council of industry experts to address balance billing and other issues and set up a complaint line for consumers.

-Resolution: Khan has allowed Air Evac Lifeteam to negotiate with BCBS of Texas over the remaining $44,000 air ambulance bill.
+Resolution: Khan has allowed Air Evac Lifeteam to negotiate with BCBS of Texas over the remaining $44,000-plus air ambulance bill.
 The company has asked him to appeal to the state's Department of Insurance, and though he first balked at the suggestion, he is now considering doing so.
-Khan says he doesn't understand why the helicopter flight, which was an integral part of the emergency medical care he received, is treated differently from his surgeries, nursing care and physical therapy.
+Khan said he doesn't understand why the helicopter flight, which was an integral part of the emergency medical care he received, is treated differently from his surgeries, nursing care and physical therapy.

 "I thought that this was another piece of that puzzle," he said.
 "It turns out that this was glaringly different."